Bridging the Gap between Newton-Raphson Method and Regularized Policy Iteration

 MPI reduces to value iteration as $M=1$ and becomes policy iteration as $M=\infty$.

-Geist et al. propose the framework of regularized MDPs, in which the core idea is to regularize the original operators \cite{geist2019theory}.
+Geist et al. propose the framework of regularized Markov decision processes (RMDPs), in which the core idea is to regularize the original operators \cite{geist2019theory}.
 Let $\Omega: \Delta_{|\mathcal{A}|} \rightarrow \mathbb{R}$ be a strongly convex function.
 The regularized self-consistency operator is defined as: